fishishappyandfree/fishishappyandfree.github.io/index.md

 ### Results
 In order to evaluate the performance of our model, we use the text transcripts in test set as the input of the model, and obtain the synthetic audios, which are rated together with the ground truth audio by speaker3.
 Here, to describe the superiority of the functional DMN framework, we list the four Tables such as Table1, Table2, Table3 and Table4.
-Among them, the six texts are in the test set.
+Among them, the six texts are in the test set of speaker3.

 <p>&nbsp;</p>